You are down from college to enjoy the beautiful beach of Southwest Florida

 and concerned over the implications it might have for scholarships and

 future employment, your first move should be to consult a

 Sarasota criminal defense attorney.

-In many case such as this, if you are a first offender and you are charged
+If you are a first offender in a case like this and you are charged with

 Program (PTI).
 Most misdemeanors and third degree felonies qualify for